TickTeam/guide-tt/ticktick_web_app/how_to_share_lists.md

 1.Sign in TickTick on web.

-2.In the Lists view click the downward arrow located near a list name to select “Share”.
+2.Click the downward arrow of a list to select “Share”.

-3.Click “Generate Link” to copy the link send it to others.
+3.Click “Generate Link” to copy the link and send it to other TickTick users.

-4.If your friends click the link, TickTick will send a notification asking you whether you would like to add he or she to the list.
+4.If someone clicks the link, TickTick will send a notification asking you whether you would like to add he or she to the list.

 5.If you agree, the shared list will be copied to your friends’ TickTick account automatically.